Operation Sailor Hat

 Operation Sailor Hat was a series of explosives effects tests, conducted by the United States Navy Bureau of Ships under the sponsorship of the Defense Atomic Support Agency.
 The tests consisted of two underwater explosions at San Clemente Island, California in 1964 and three surface explosions at Kahoʻolawe, Hawaii in 1965.
 They were non-nuclear tests employing large quantities of conventional explosives (TNT and HBX) to determine the effects of a nuclear weapon blast on naval vessels, and the first major test of this kind since Operation Crossroads in July 1946.

 Each "Sailor Hat" test at Kahoʻolawe consisted of a dome-stacked 500 ST charge of TNT high explosive detonated on the shore close to the ships under test.
 Since a TNT detonation releases energy more slowly than a nuclear explosion, the blast effect at close range was designed to be equivalent to a 1 ktonTNT nuclear weapon at greater distance.
 The main ship used for testing was the former Cleveland-class light cruiser USS Atlanta.
 In addition, the guided-missile frigates USS England and USS Dale, the guided-missile destroyers USS Cochrane, USS Benjamin Stoddert, and USS Towers, and the Royal Canadian Navy's escort destroyer HMCS Fraser all participated in the trial.
-These were a mixture of the obsolete, Atlanta being built during WWII, and the recently constructed Cochrane.
+These were a mixture of the obsolete, Atlanta having been built during WWII, and the recently constructed Cochrane.
 The highly complex operation yielded data useful for determining and improving blast resistance of naval ships.

 Background

-When the Limited Test Ban Treaty came into effect in 1963, it prohibited nuclear testing in the atmosphere.
+When the Limited Test Ban Treaty came into effect in 1963, it prohibited nuclear testing in the atmosphere and underwater.
 The Defense Atomic Support Agency turned to alternative methods of generating airblast effects with high explosives.
 The previous year in 1964, Operation Snowball was a 500-ton HE test on the Experimental Proving Ground in Alberta, Canada that provided technical information related to nuclear weapon detonation.
 In 1963, DASA called on the Bureau of Ships to conduct a full scale explosives test with conventional chemical explosives and a test site had to be chosen.